pegvin/DLLBundler/README.md

 ## Notes

 - dllb uses directories listed in `$PATH` env variable to search for the required DLLs.
-- overwriding `$PATH` variable is useful if you want to add more search paths.
+- overriding `$PATH` variable is useful if you want to add more search paths.

 ---
 ## License